Yainer Diaz Preview, Player Props: Astros vs. Tigers

-Yainer Diaz and his .378 on-base percentage over his past 10 games (73 points higher than his season-long percentage), will be in action for the Houston Astros versus the Detroit Tigers and Matt Manning on August 25 at 6:40 PM ET.
+Yainer Diaz -- with a slugging percentage of .641 in his past 10 games, including three home runs -- will be in action for the Houston Astros against the Detroit Tigers, with Eduardo Rodriguez on the hill, on August 26 at 6:10 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Red Sox.
+In his previous game he had a hitless performance (0-for-4) against the Tigers.

 Yainer Diaz Game Info & Props vs. the Tigers